 Frankly Speaking

-Is love real or a neccessity?
+Is love real or a necessity?
 Is there really such a thing as magic?
 Come on Valentine’s Day photo journey

-I discussed this subject with a woman who was suffering from mental illness on the magical day.
+I discussed this subject with a woman who was suffering from mental illness on the magical day a few years ago.

-We talked about how many times I have hit my head on door jams and ceiling fans in my life, a frequent topic of conversation for me, lol.
+We joked about how many times I have hit my head on door jams and ceiling fans in my life, a frequent topic of conversation for me, lol.

 The same thing happens to her on a regular basis.